whatyouhide/short_maps/README.md

 # ShortMaps

 > ⚠️ **Important**: short_maps has been retired from Hex.
-Read more about it [in this blog post](https://andrealeopardi.com/posts/a-story-of-regret-and-retiring-a-library-from-hex/). ⚠️
+Read more about it [in this blog post](https://andrealeopardi.com/posts/a-story-of-regret-and-retiring-a-library-from-hex/).
+The repository is also archived.
+If you have an issue with short_maps, please send me an [email](mailto:an.leopardi@gmail.com). ⚠️

 Implementation of a `~m` sigil for ES6-like maps in Elixir.